SENKO HOLDINGS

 (next-generation energy transport)

-·Increased revenue related to liquefied hydrogen and liquefied ammonia shipment Low Intermediate ·Expansion of existing businesses and development of next-generation energy shipping structures
+● Increased revenue related to liquefied hydrogen and liquefied ammonia shipment Low Intermediate ● Expansion of existing businesses and development of next-generation energy (hydrogen, ammonia, etc.) transport structures

 Market